-Note: reflects scheduled bookings that does not capture actual usage data and therefore may not account for turned back times, unscheduled closures, etc.
+Note: reflects scheduled bookings that does not capture actual usage data and therefore may not account for turned back times, unscheduled closures, etc. Source: Data provided by the Township.

 Despite the existing user level and participation trending, the Township's arena schedules show that anticipated use of available time has been relatively good over the years.
 However, the past two years in particular have shown a marked decline in arena needs with schedules anticipating 85% usage.
 This represents a significant decline compared to the 2014/15 season as arena users now collectively anticipating the need for 13% less time at the time of submitting their schedules.